rgva/ECE601-Project-2/README.md

 Similarly to the second script, this automates following users which the @UFC account follows, given the parameter of greater than 300 friends, and greater than 300 followers to limit the amount of bot accounts followed.

 ### 'UFC-araujo-grasso_tweets'
 This script performs a search of recent tweets relating to the upcoming UFC Fight Night: Araujo v Grasso, storing them in pandas.
-This gives us the base for sentiment analysis.
+The implementation for sentiment analysis is fairly simple in this script - mainly pulling the last 1000 tweets relating to both 'Viviane Araujo' and 'Alexa Grasso', and analyzing the overall sentiment of these tweets.
+Further implementations will give a more detailed review of positive (such as proportions of positive/neutral/negative, etc.

 ## Phase 1(b): Botometer Sentiment Analysis